-This second webinar in a two-part series will focus on how family planning and teen pregnancy prevention staff and providers can most effectively support adolescents and young adults with obesity, insulin resistance, and prediabetes.
+This second webinar in a two-part series focused on how family planning and teen pregnancy prevention staff and providers can most effectively support adolescents and young adults with obesity, insulin resistance, and prediabetes.
 Jill Weisenberger, MS, RDN, is a certified diabetes care and education specialist and a nutrition expert.
-Ms. Weisenberger will cover actionable tips and culturally competent strategies for initiating counseling related to obesity and diabetes prevention during discussions of pregnancy prevention or planning.
-She will review recommendations for addressing obesity and diabetes prevention, with emphasis on evidence-informed, high-impact, low-effort changes that the client deems important and feasible.
-She will share suggestions for resources, including those that address underlying social and environmental factors.
+Ms. Weisenberger covered actionable tips and culturally competent strategies for initiating counseling related to obesity and diabetes prevention during discussions of pregnancy prevention or planning.
+She reviewed recommendations for addressing obesity and diabetes prevention, with emphasis on evidence-informed, high-impact, low-effort changes that the client deems important and feasible.
+She shared suggestions for resources, including those that address underlying social and environmental factors.

 Speaker(s): Jill Weisenberger MS, RDN, Certified Diabetes Care and Education Specialist and Author